Gene Demby

-Gene Demby is an American journalist.
-He is lead blogger on NPR’s race, ethnicity and culture team Code Switch and cohost of the podcast by the same title.
-He's also the founder of the blog PostBourgie and its accompanying podcast.
+Gene Demby is an American journalist and podcast host.
+He is cohost of the podcast Code Switch, created by National Public Radio (NPR).
+He's also the lead blogger covering race, ethnicity and culture on the blog of the same name.

+Demby previously founded the blog and podcast PostBourgie.
+He started his media career at The New York Times and Huffington Post.

 Early life

 Demby grew up in South Philadelphia, and attended Hofstra University.

 Career

 Prior to joining NPR, Demby worked for The New York Times and then as managing editor for Huffington Post's BlackVoices vertical.

 NPR Code Switch

 Demby debuted the NPR project Code Switch on April 7, 2013 with an introductory essay that met with immediate acclaim; writing at Complex, Jason Parham said that if the essay "'How Code-Switching Explains The World' is any indication of the content to come, we couldn't be more excited."

 In 2016, Demby and cohost Shereen Marisol Meraji debuted what Harvard's Neiman Lab called "the long-awaited podcast" from Code Switch.